MicahElie/Sym-Bot/README.md

 * There must be enough space on the glove for all the electrical components
 * The material of the glove must permit to sew the electrical components on it
 * Make sure to use long enough wires for the connection between the motors and the OpenCR
-* For more information abour the Electrical design, look at the Electrical Section in Documentation
+* For more information about the Electrical design, look at the Electrical Section in Documentation

 ### Software
 * We mostly use Python and C/C++ with VS code as code editor